Frequently Asked Questions

 How do I apply for a grant?Show/Hide Answer

-For all funding rounds, online application forms and information to assist in completing these forms are accessible from each funding round page which can be accessed from the Funding Open for Application page.
+For all funding rounds, online application forms and information to assist in completing these forms are accessible from each funding round page, which is accessible from the Grants page of the Community Grants Hub website.

 When can I apply for funding?Show/Hide Answer

-Refer to the Funding Open for Application page for information on open funding rounds.
+Refer to the Grants page for information on open funding rounds.

-Can the department advise if I am eligible to apply for any of the funding rounds currently open?
+Can DSS advise if I am eligible to apply for any of the funding rounds currently open?

 It is up to individual applicants to determine whether they meet the eligibility requirements of the funding rounds.
-Eligibility requirements are outlined in the Funding Round Summary documents for each funding round.
+Eligibility requirements are outlined in the Grant Opportunity Guidelines for each funding round.

-Can someone from the Department help me with my application?Show/Hide Answer
+Can someone from DSS help me with my application?Show/Hide Answer

-No. To maintain fairness and the integrity of the application process, the Department cannot provide applicants with individual assistance to develop their applications for funding.
+No. To maintain fairness and the integrity of the application process, DSS cannot provide applicants with individual assistance to develop their applications for funding.

 I have received an email from a business that has offered to assist in the development and submission of my grant application.
-Is this from the Department, or from an external firm associated with the Department?Show/Hide Answer
+Is this from DSS, or from an external firm associated with DSS?Show/Hide Answer

-Due to probity requirements, the Department of Social Services is not in a position to provide individualised support for the development of applications, except in relation to technical issues in relation to submitting applications.
-Please refer to the support for developing and submitting an application page for resources and factsheets to guide the development of applications.
+Due to probity requirements, DSS is not in a position to provide individualised support for the development of applications, except in relation to technical issues in relation to submitting applications.
+Refer to the support for developing and submitting an application page for resources and factsheets to guide the development of applications.

-Please note that grant correspondence will only come from the Department of Social Services.
+Please note that grant correspondence will only come from DSS.

 Why is the template for submitting applications limited to plain text formatting?Show/Hide Answer

-Data provided to the department in applications will be captured in a database and used for assessments and reporting.
-Rich formatting such as stylised fonts, formatting etc is not able to be stored in the database.
+Data provided in applications will be captured in a database and used for assessments and reporting.
+Rich text formatting, such as stylised fonts, is not able to be stored in the database.

 To make the application process as easy as possible for applicants, the application forms have been designed for the preparation of applications.
 The forms enable online submission to avoid the added complexity, cost and time associated with a paper-based application process.
 The forms include guidance where particular formatting is possible or where content can be saved locally and shared across multiple users before being submitted to DSS.
 This functionality was included to assist organisations where they may need multiple people to contribute to a funding application submission.